Happy Pride Month! Check out these animated TV series with LGBTQ+ representation for the kiddos to watch.

-Though it’s not an animated TV series, Sesame Street, the lovable PBS mainstay of our childhood has been running for years and is still a big hit with the kids even to this day.
-And we’re glad for it!
+Though it’s not an animated TV series, Sesame Street, the lovable PBS mainstay of our childhood, has been running for years and is still a big hit with the kids even to this day.
+And we’re glad about it!
 The kids’ program is a terrific way for the little ones to learn values, numbers, the alphabet and more.
 Though it has been refuted by showrunners, we’ve always had an inkling that Bert and Ernie might be gay.
 We can sure dream about it, though!

 Top image: Shutterstock